OWASP/cornucopia/README.md

-                        Template will attempt to create a template from the english input file and replacing strings with the template lookup codes -d, --debug           Output additional information to debug script -s {all,static,dynamic}, --style {all,static,dynamic}
+                        Template will attempt to create a template from the english input file and replacing strings with the template lookup codes -d, --debug           Output additional information to debug script -e {all,ecommerce,masvs}, --edition {all,ecommerce,masvs}
+                        Output decks to produce. [`all`, `ecommerce` or `masvs`] The various Cornucopia decks. `web` will give you the web ecommerce edition.`masvs` will give you the MASVS/MASTG edition.
+  -s {all,static,dynamic,leaflet}, --style {all,static,dynamic,leaflet}
-                        Output style to produce. [`static` or `dynamic`] Static cards have the mappings printed on them, dynamic ones a QRCode that points to an maintained list.
+                        Output style to produce. [`static`, `dynamic` or `leaflet`] Static cards have the mappings printed on them, dynamic ones a QRCode that points to an maintained list.The leaflet contains the instructions
   -u URL, --url URL     Specify a URL to use in generating dynamic cards. (caution: URL will be suffixed with / and the card ID).
 ```